VirologyCharite/csd3-pipeline/README.md

 You should do this to check that the samples you expect to be run using the hcov pipeline are recognized as such.

-The run type is stored in a `run-type` file in each sample directory.
-It will either contain `hcov` or `standard`.

 ### Put reference files in place for HCoV processing